 For an extra $25, if you give me a brief description (I've got a system, of course!) of what you want to do while you're here, I will create a customized itinerary for you and yours...
 Having traveled to just over 30 countries and having lived here for 11+ years, I can easily plan a vacay for you that has you well-rested, eating great food, staying within your personal budget, and maximizing your time in our fair city.

 Now let's be clear.
-I listed that we can accommodate 8 people, but the reality is that we currently have one full size bed in its own bedroom with a Sealy Posturpedic mattress, a queen-sized bed with a Sealy Posturepedic Wareham Plush Mattress in its own bedroom, two luxury over-sized twin air mattresses, a camping cot, and a large (6' x 4') custom butcher block eating/cooking/work area with 2 bar stools, and a kitchen table with two chairs all sitting on glistening, hardwood floors.
+I listed that we can accommodate 8 people, but the reality is that we currently have one full size bed in its own bedroom with a Sealy Posturpedic mattress, a queen-sized bed with a Sealy Posturepedic Wareham Plush mattress in its own bedroom, two luxury twin air mattresses, a camping cot, a large (6' x 4') custom butcher block eating/cooking/work area with 2 bar stools, and a kitchen table with two chairs all sitting on glistening, hardwood floors.
 (We also provide extra chairs upon request (beneficial to large groups).
 That's our space.
 We welcome a large party, and the floor space is vast, for those looking for uber-budget savings in exchange for slumber-party-esque sleeping arrangements.

 Fan or AC?
 It's your choice: Save $5/night and skip the AC.
 Or splurge $5 more dollars per night and bask in the cold.
 This is my way of keeping your costs down.
 We have two oscillating, height-adjustable fans, two ceiling fans in the living room, and an AC.
 But the space is usually cool enough that you won't need the AC.